 What league are we in?

-Northside will be joining the Confederation of New York Schools and Team Sports (CONSAT) league.
+Northside is a member of the Confederation of New York Schools and Team Sports (CONSAT) league.
 Below are the league’s sport offerings, which are subject to change and may be supplemented as we grow as an athletic program.
 The league is comprised of a number of other, similarly-sized schools and CONSAT preaches “Participation, Fair play, and Respect.”
 All teams will be coed and the schedule will be updated weekly, primarily using a ‘Swiss-System’, which groups opponents who are closest in the standings.
 Additional information can be found on their website at www.consatny.com.
 As an approved site, Northside will be host to a number of games this season, which will usually be played on Thursdays at 4:30pm.

 Do you have support for my son/daughter in case of injury?

 Our coaches will all CPR/First Aid Certified and should be able to address any minor injuries.
-Additionally, we’ll do our best to secure coverage from an outside vendor for all home games.
-The vendor provides a Certified Athletic Trainer (ATC), who is professionally trained to handle all types of injuries.
-We also have a nurse on staff, who will also be available for treating injuries.
+We also have a full-time nurse on staff, who will be available for treating injuries.